sunfounder/thales_kit/docs/source/Reaction Game.rst

         print(count)
         utime.sleep(1)

-The program will count and output in a loop while it is running.
-When we press the button, it will pause the count in the main program and enter the callback function to print "You press the button!".
+When the program runs, it will start counting and print the numbers in the shell.
+When we press the button, it will stop counting and enter the callback function to print "You press the button!".

 Go back to the original example.
 We need to make the LED turn off in a random time of 5 to 10 seconds, which is achieved by the following two lines: